 Pay for unused vacation days:

 Depending upon the agreement in place between the employer and employee, some require their employees to use their vacation days during a specific time period.
-For instance, this is known as “use it or lose it.”
-Subsequently, other agreements may allow the employee to roll over unused vacation days to future years.
+Some call this a “use it or lose it” policy.
+Moreover, other agreements may allow the employee to roll over unused vacation days to future years.